plone/plone.restapi-client/docs/actions/controlpanels.md

 ## Delete Custom Elements in Control Panel

+### Mutation function

+Use the `deleteControlpanelMutation` function to get the mutation for deleting a custom element in the control panel at a given path.

+### Hook

-This function can be used to delete a custom element in the control panel at the given path.
+Use the `useDeleteControlpanel` hook to delete a custom element in the control panel at a given path.

-- Function name: `deleteControlpanelMutation`

 ### Parameters